Humor Travel Life

 **Disclaimer: This is not an endorsement of travel during the COVID-19 pandemic.
 Please use these blog references for when it's okay to safely travel again.

 Puerto Vallarta is hands-down one of my favorite places on Earth, and it's also one of the top destinations in Mexico to visit.
 It’s got everything: beaches (both secluded and busy), a great jungle to hike in, nearby small towns to explore, beautiful resorts, boutique hotels and Airbnb's, exciting nightlife, incredible food, and more.
 Not only have I visited Puerto Vallarta regularly since I was a kid, I’ve also had the wonderful opportunity live and work there for a while during college.
 It’s definitely a slice of home for me.
 It just so happens that Puerto Vallarta is also a very beautiful, Instagram-worthy travel destination.
-Here are the best instagrammable places in Puerto Vallarta, Mexico.
+Here are the top places to take pictures in Puerto Vallarta, Mexico.

 This beach spot is located on the south end of the city - just a short bus ride and you’re there.
 Mismaloya is far less busy than the beach areas downtown, so if you're looking to avoid the tourist crowds, this is a great place to go.
 What makes Mismaloya so Instagram-worthy though is how it is enveloped by the jungle and mountains that surround it.
 I'd also argue that the water there is bluer too.